-- Explain the concepts of multimedia design, preparation, and delivery over the World Wide Web;
+- Explain the concepts of web design, preparation, and delivery over the World Wide Web.

-- Describe and analyze multimedia elements such as images, sound, animation, graphics, music, and digital video;
+- Describe and implement multimedia elements such as images, animation, graphics, audio, and digital video on a website.

-- Create structured websites using sectioning, grouping, text-level elements in HTML
+- Create structured websites using sectioning, grouping, and text-level elements in HTML.

-- Design responsive websites that can scale to mobile, tablet, and desktop devices using HTML and CSS;
+- Design responsive websites that scale to mobile, tablet, and desktop devices using HTML and CSS.

-Pre-Calculus 11 (C or better) or Foundations of Math 11 (C or better) or MATU 0410 (C or better) or approved substitute OR currently active in:
+Pre-Calculus 11 (C or better) or Foundations of Math 11 (C or better) or MATU 0410 (C or better) or approved substitute OR currently active in one of: